May 01, 2025

 1. BaFin’s official website not only provides insights into the regulator’s work but also contains articles and guidelines on compliance as well as full texts of all relevant legislation.

-3. The FATF Recommendations on AML/CFT may also be useful since Germany is part of the Financial Action Task Force.
+3. The FATF Recommendations on AML/CFT may also be useful since Germany is a member of the Financial Action Task Force.

 FAQ